darkhat123/soc-analyst-portfolio/PacketDetective_writeup.md

 Server:
 Verifies the response using its own copy of the password hash (or domain controller).

-From this following process we can see that we are looking for the NTLMSPP_AUTH being passed to the server from the client, which passes the username and hash to the SMB server for verification
+From the following process ,we can see that we are looking for the NTLMSPP_AUTH being passed to the server from the client, which passes the username and hash to the SMB server for verification

 We can see from the following screenshot that the administrator account was successfully authenticated to
 ![image](https://github.com/user-attachments/assets/a8d4281e-3c0d-417a-a022-faf71928ec06)